-Knowing your audience is the first skill of an effective communicator and it’s the one which frequently gets the least attention.
+Knowing your audience is the first skill of an effective communicator, and it’s the one that frequently gets the least attention.

 2. PLAY TO THEIR INTERESTS – Showing interest is a welcome compliment

 The dullest subject will be fascinating to someone.
-We have all been seated next to someone at a dinner or a wedding and fantasized about lifting their eyelids apart like curtains to see if anyone was home, but find a topic which interests someone and the conversation will improve.
+We have all been seated next to someone at a dinner or a wedding and fantasized about lifting their eyelids apart like curtains to see if anyone was home.
+However, if you find a topic that interests someone, then the conversation will improve.